 - Exploring .NET assemblies

-- Working with decompiled and original source code
+- Working with decompiled code, original source code, and IL code

 - Navigation and search